ubc-tea/Continual-Impression-CCSI/README.md

 # CCSI

-This is the PyTorch implemention of our paper **"CCSI: Continual Class-Specific Impression for Data-free Class Incremental Learning"** submitted to TMI, as an extention work of [**"Class Impression for Data-Free Incremental Learning"**](https://link.springer.com/chapter/10.1007/978-3-031-16440-8_31) accpeted by MICCAI 2022 by [Sana Ayromlou](https://github.com/sanaAyrml), Tresa Tsang, Prang Abolmaesumi ,and [Xiaoxiao Li](https://xxlya.github.io/xiaoxiao/)
+This is the PyTorch implemention of our paper **"CCSI: Continual Class-Specific Impression for Data-free Class Incremental Learning"** accepted to TMI, as an extention work of [**"Class Impression for Data-Free Incremental Learning"**](https://link.springer.com/chapter/10.1007/978-3-031-16440-8_31) accpeted by MICCAI 2022 by [Sana Ayromlou](https://github.com/sanaAyrml), Tresa Tsang, Prang Abolmaesumi ,and [Xiaoxiao Li](https://xxlya.github.io/xiaoxiao/)